R2Bleep2/php-code/README.md

 # php-code
 A PHP module for code forms of classes.

+## Version
+0.0.0 (2025-9-10)

+## PHP Version
+8.4.11

 ## Installation
 This is a PHP module meant to be copied into [one of your PHP "include" directories](https://www.php.net/manual/en/ini.core.php#ini.include-path).
-Copy the "Code.php" file into one of those directories.
+Copy the "Code0.0.0.php" file into one of those directories.

 ## Usage
 This module defines an interface `HasCode` for a managed `code` property representing the code form of a class.
 The class then specifies how the code form translates into the other properties of the class.